St. Joseph Indian Normal School: History

 Waning government support for contract schools negatively affected St. Joseph.
 In September 1895, the school was forced to collect 40 students without any government funding, relying on donations from Drexel to support filling its quota.
-The school closed after federal funding was withdrawn in 1895.
+Federal funding was withdrawn in 1895 over St. Joseph's expensive travel costs.
+The high costs were due to the school's considerable distance from the Indian reservations where its pool of students were pulled from.
+St. Joseph operated for a year on private funding, but closed due to financial difficulties in 1896.